Abby Sunderland

-Abigail Jillian Sunderland (born October 19, 1993) is an American former sailor who, in 2010, attempted to become the youngest person to sail solo around the world.
+Abigail Jillian Sunderland (born October 19, 1993) is an American sailor who, in 2010, attempted to become the youngest person to sail solo around the world.

 Early life

 The second-eldest of Marianne and Laurence Sunderland's eight children, Sunderland grew up sailing with her family.
 Her brother, Zac Sunderland, was the first person under the age of 18 to complete a circumnavigation.
 Her family is Christian.
 She and her siblings have been homeschooled.